biomedontology/ohs/README.md

 The Ontology of Human Suicide (OHS) was initiated in 2015 when Dr. Xiaofu Pan and Dr. Shunzhou Deng were visiting scholars in the University of Michigan and working with Dr. Oliver He there.
 The work was idled for many years.
 The OHS development has resumed since 2025.

-Now the OHS research has become part of the NIH-funded PHASES project:  https://github.com/Buffalo-Ontology-Group/phases
+Now the OHS research has become part of the NIH-funded PHASES project:  https://github.com/Buffalo-Ontology-Group/phases.

 ## Developers:

+He Lab:

 - Xiaofu Pan
 - Shunzhou Deng
 - Jiahao Wang